VelasquezTracy25/java-student-management-system/README.md

     - Computer Science 101
 - Each course costs $600 to enroll
 - The student should be able to view their balance and pay the tuition
-- To see the status of the student, we should ssee their name, ID, courses enrolled, and balance
+- To see the status of the student, we should see their name, ID, courses enrolled, and balance